wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/data-entry.md

 > :warning: The structure is disabled in Standard library version 4.
 Use `BinaryEntry`, `BooleanEntry`, `IntegerEntry`, and `StringEntry` instead of it.

-Structure of a data record of an [account data storage](/en/blockchain/account/account-data-storage).
+**DataEntry** is a structure that sets key and value of [account data storage](/en/blockchain/account/account-data-storage) entry, which is created or modified as the result of the [callable function](/en/ride/functions/callable-function) invocation.

 ## Constructor